google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 5. Treatment Approaches

 Treatment for psychotic disorders typically involves a combination of pharmacological and psychosocial interventions.
 The goal is to manage symptoms, improve functioning, and enhance quality of life.
+For a comprehensive understanding of treatment approaches, check out everything you need to know about psychosis.

 5.1 Antipsychotic Medications